-As shown in the top row of Fig. 11, the predominant wave forcing tends to occur to the right of the reference AB slice where wave breaking was noted.
-At 1200 UTC, the magnitude of the deceleration in the x-direction (y-direction) can reach nearly 0.5 (5) m s-1 hour-1.
-The location of the wave decelerative effects corresponds very well with the depleted wind speed shown in Fig. 10 at a slightly later time.
-This lag correlation (due to the influence of wave driving on wind tendencies) suggests that orographic gravity wave dissipation in the model can interact with the polar vortex by locally slowing down the horizontal flow.

-We note that the dissipation mechanism may not be realistic (i.e. too large) in the model.
+- [42] As shown in the top row of Figure 11, the predominant wave forcing tends to occur to the right of the reference AB slice where wave breaking was noted.
+At 1200 UTC, the magnitude of the deceleration in the x direction (y direction) can reach nearly 0.5 (5) m s-1 hour-1.
+The location of the wave decelerative effects corresponds very well with the depleted wind speed shown in Figure 10 at a slightly later time.
+This lag correlation (due to the influence of wave driving on wind tendencies) suggests that orographic gravity wave dissipation in the model can interact with the polar vortex by locally slowing down the horizontal flow. - [43] We note that the dissipation mechanism may not be realistic (i.e., too large) in the model.
 However, the decelerative effects are consistent with the wave forcing related to orographic gravity waves.
-In their examination of katabatic wind generation of orographic gravity waves over Antarctica polar vortex during winter, Watanabe et al. [2006] using a general circulation model determined the localized deceleration of westerly winds to be greater than 30 m-1 s-1 day-1 in the middle atmosphere due to wave dissipation.
+In their examination of katabatic wind generation of orographic gravity waves over Antarctica polar vortex during winter, Watanabe et al. [2006], using a general circulation model, determined the localized deceleration of westerly winds to be greater than 30 m-1 s-1 day-1 in the middle atmosphere because of wave dissipation.
 This forcing, in turn, exerts notable influence on the horizontal circulation of the polar vortex.
-Similarly, using satellite data and modeling results, Eckerman and Preusse [1999] estimated similar decelerative effects in the Southern Hemisphere upper stratospheric vortex edge due to orographic waves generated by flow over the Southern Andes.
-In the present study, we estimate the deceleration to be about 12-120 m-1s-1day-1.

-We caution that the size of the sub-area used in the above calculation does affect the detailed structure and amplitudes of the results shown here.
-In particular, when the sub-area size is increased, the amplitudes shown in Fig. 11 weaken and structure of the contours becomes less detailed, as expected.
+Similarly, using satellite data and modeling results, Eckermann and Preusse [1999] estimated similar decelerative effects in the Southern Hemisphere upper stratospheric vortex edge due to orographic waves generated by flow over the Southern Andes.
+In the present study, we estimate the deceleration to be about 12-120 m-1 s-1day-1. - [44] We caution that the size of the subarea used in the above calculation does affect the detailed structure and amplitudes of the results shown here.
+In particular, when the subarea size is increased, the amplitudes shown in Figure 11 weaken and the structure of the contours becomes less detailed, as expected.
 Regardless, the presented results remain qualitatively unchanged.
-Furthermore, while the forcings may appear large compared to time-averaged zonal mean gravity wave forcing in global circulation models, this deceleration effect may not be persistent for the entire day and is highly localized in longitude.
-Moreover, the effect is not exerted on the same air parcels - the air stream passes through this region of quasi-stationary orographic waves.
+Furthermore, while the forcings may appear large compared with time-averaged zonal mean gravity wave forcing in global circulation models, this deceleration effect may not be persistent for the entire day and is highly localized in longitude.